drahfa/Petrosains-Robotics-2018/README.md

-# Codes I for the PETROSAINS Robotics Competition 2018
+# Maze Runner Codes for PETROSAINS Robotics Competition 2018
+Listed in this repository are the Maze Runner Codes for PETROSAINS ROBOTIS COMPETITION 2018.
+The Arduino codes are self-explanatory.
+The sensors test kit set is also included.

 Feel free to download.